moritz-konarski/explore_programming/rust/notes/04_structs.md

-# Chapter 5: Using Structs to Structure Related Data
+# Using Structs to Structure Related Data

 - a struct is a custom data type that packages multiple related values and makes them a meaningful group